 Seed collections of this species were made in 2006 and 2007 in Yunnan, China’s most biodiverse province, by the Kunming Institute of Botany (KIB), Chinese Academy of Sciences, the Millennium Seed Bank (MSB)’s Chinese partner.
 Seeds from these collections are held at the Germplasm Bank of Wild Species at KIB and at the MSB.

-The fruits of Musa itinerans are an important staple for wild Asian elephants (Elephas maximus) and other wildlife.
+Musa itinerans are an important staple for wild Asian elephants ( Elephas maximus) and other wildlife.
 The close relationship with edible bananas and plantains make this species an invaluable genetic resource for the tropical fruit industry.

 The young flowers and the pseudostem form a popular dish offered in some local restaurants in Southwest China and adjacent regions.

 Millennium Seed Bank: Seed storage

 Kew's Millennium Seed Bank Partnership aims to save plant life world wide, focusing on plants under threat and those of most use in the future.
 Seeds are dried, packaged and stored at a sub-zero temperature in our seed bank vault.